First you should download the latest version of Repetier-Server from our homepage at http://www.repetier-server.com.

 If you do not want to give complete access to the server, use the API Key from a User at User Profiles.
 Here the server gets the same rights as the choosen user.

-To add an new Repetier-Server instance, click the button Add, enter a name, the API key of the instance, the IP address and the port and click the button Apply Changes.
+To add an new Repetier-Server instance, click the button Add, enter a name, the API key of the instance, an IP address and the port and click the button Apply Changes.

 Repetier-Server has a user management to assign individual users specific legal rights.
 Anyone who uses Repetier-Server alone and only in the home network does not necessarily need a user management.
 But if you would like to have access to Repetier-Server over the internet from anywhere, you should definitely create a user account, otherwise hackers may have access to the your server.

 The first created user is a superuser with all rights.
-Then more users can be created with specialized rights, so that they eg can not change the printer settings.
+Then more users can be created which special rights so that they eg can not change the printer settings.

 Click at top right of the browser window on the gear and choose User Profiles.